-Hike, bike, walk or run the ultra-scenic paved trail at Paces Mill Park on the Chattahoochee River at West Palisades, following the banks of the wide-flowing 'Hooch to Rottenwood Creek, a sun-dappled tributary.
+Hike, bike, walk or run the ultra-scenic paved trail at Paces Mill Park on the Chattahoochee River, following the West Palisades Trail to Rottenwood Creek, a sun-dappled tributary.

 The West Palisades Trail explores the scenic Paces Mill Park near Vinings, one of the Chattahoochee River’s most popular recreation areas in metro Atlanta.
 The park’s broad network of running, walking and biking trails, including the West Palisades Trail, Bob Callan Trail and Rottenwood Creek Trail, follow a paved path through a wooded forest and explore riverine ecosystems that are great for spotting wildlife.